Summer festivals: the blog team review

 Bestival may be the best (I tried not to use it but I couldn’t help it) festival that I have been to.
 The atmosphere is so relaxed, with a parade through the middle of the festival, and a bunch of different kinds of artists to go see.
 There’s a lot of non-music related stuff going on, such as hammocks to nap in, ‘the world’s biggest bouncy castle’, and a massive fireworks display to close off the festival.

-Also - before the festival site moved from the Isle of Wight (boo), they did a thing that if you swam there from mainland England you could attend for free… but no way was I ever gonna try that.
+Also - before the festival site moved from the Isle of Wight (boo), they did a thing that if you swam there from mainland England you could attend for free… but no way was I ever going to try that.

 Northside, Denmark (Alternative, Rock, Indie, Pop) - 6-10 June - Ellen